thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

    ![]({{ site.baseurl }}/images/spotiq-details.png)

    You can tell that SpotIQ ran through 20 combinations and discovered 14 insights.
-The first looked for an insight in a combination of the `retail transfers` and `item type` columns in the **Warehouse_and_Retail_Sales** data and discovered nothing.
-The next to columns `retail transfers` and `supplier` did yield some insights.
+The first looked for an insight in a combination of the `table_num` and `year` columns in the **FoodDollarDataReal** data and discovered one insight.
+The next to column combination `table_num` and `units` did not reveal any insights.

 5. Close the details panel and look at the corresponding insight SpotIQ produced.

-   You can see that SpotIQ found the seven highest suppliers out of 317.
+   You can see that SpotIQ found three sets of insights:

+   * 2 insights for CATEGORY_DESC have significantly higher Total imports than the rest.
+Includes similar insights for Total value_added.
+   * Insights from Cross Correlation Analysis.
+   * Insights from Trend Analysis.

+   There is a reason there are three sets.
+You'll learn the answer to that later.

 ## Time and your insight data